Agentic AI: Where We Are and Where We're Going

 NemoClaw also brings up the real issue with autonomous agents — the issue that has nothing to do with the technology itself.

-Governance, Liability, and the Question Nobody's Asking
+Governance, Liability, and Everything Else

 In February 2024, Air Canada was held legally liable by a tribunal in British Columbia for misleading information given by its customer service chatbot.
 A grieving customer asked about bereavement fares.
 The chatbot made up a policy that didn't exist.
 The customer relied on it, paid full price, and sued.
 Air Canada argued — with a straight face — that the chatbot was "a separate legal entity responsible for its own actions."
 The tribunal was unimpressed.
 Air Canada paid.